HenzFork/tongue-cutter/README.md

+This program is meant to be left running in the background as you play Elden Ring.
 Literally just a timer that yells at you sometimes to turn taunter's tongue on and off.

 The timer waits for 10 minutes, then rolls a dice every 40 seconds, with a 15% chance of activating a voice message that reminds the player to activate taunter's tongue.
 After that, it reminds the player to deactivate taunter's tongue, and goes back to counting to 10 minutes (peace mode.)